GIULIETTA TALEVI: International travel, low interest rates, and snowflakes — welcome to a happier world of level 1

 Beware the tech bubble

-Perhaps the standout conclusion is that most fund managers are now “paranoid” about big tech.
-Betting on a further rise in these shares — which includes the FANGS (Facebook, Amazon, Netflix, Google) — is turning out to be the “most crowded trade” of all-time, BofA writes.
+Perhaps the standout conclusion is that most fund managers are now “paranoid” about Big Tech.
+Betting on a further rise in these shares — which include the Fangs (Facebook, Amazon, Netflix, Google) — is turning out to be the “most crowded trade” of all time, BofA writes.

 Robinhooders refers to the growing band of amateur traders who, using the zero-commission investment app Robinhood, have been hoovering up all kinds of stocks in recent months.
 And they just love tech shares.

-But that enthusiasm for tech stocks, which Authers refers to, explains the first day gallop in one of this year’s hottest IPO’s — data storage company Snowflake, which made its market debut yesterday.
+That enthusiasm for tech stocks Authers refers to explains the first-day gallop in one of this year’s hottest IPOs — data storage company Snowflake, which made its market debut on Wednesday.

-While Snowflake had been valued at $120/share by its bankers, the price shot up as high as $298/share yesterday — giving it a value of $68bn.
-Which isn’t bad for a company valued at less than a quarter of that, $12.4bn, a few months ago.
+While Snowflake had been valued at $120 a share by its bankers, the price shot up as high as $298 a share on Wednesday — giving it a value of $68bn.
+Which isn’t bad for a company valued at less than a quarter of that — $12.4bn — a few months ago.

 Read about the frenzy in this New York Times article here, and you’ll understand why some people are biting their nails over 2020’s new tech bubble.